Discernment Counseling in Westlake Village, CA

 Discernment Counseling is NOT appropriate when:

-- one spouse has made a final decision to divorce and wants counseling to help the other spouse accept his/her decision
+- one spouse has made a final decision to divorce and wants counseling to help the other spouse accept his/her choice

 - there is a threat of domestic violence within the relationship